VANISAIDEEPIKA/VANISAIDEEPIKA/README.md

 ---

-### ✨ “Build like an engineer.
-Dream like an artist.
-Ship like a startup.”
+### ✨ Build like an engineer 🛠️.
+Dream like an artist 🎨.
+Ship like a startup 🚀
-— *VSD*, probably on a starry night debugging at 2AM 🌌
+— *VSD*, probably on a starry night, debugging at 2 AM 🌌

 ---